prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.0.0:

+- Porting Python API [Requests][56] to LibreOffice / OpenOffice UNO API.
+Two UNO interfaces are accessible:
+  - HTTP request parameters: [com.sun.star.rest.XRequestParameter.idl][57]
+  - The response to the HTTP request: [com.sun.star.rest.XRequestResponse.idl][58]

+The XRequestParameter interface supports sync token handling as well as HTTP request paging, as used in the HTTP Rest APIs

+- Updating and downloading files is possible thanks to the two methods offered by [XOAuth2Service][45].

-- Porting Java API [javax.json][56] to LibreOffice / OpenOffice UNO API as defined in idl files: [com.sun.star.json.*][57]
+- Porting Java API [javax.json][59] to LibreOffice / OpenOffice UNO API as defined in idl files: [com.sun.star.json.*][60]

-    - A factory of Json structures is accessible via the `getJsonBuilder()` interface of [com.sun.star.rest.XRequestParameter.idl][58]
+    - A factory of Json structures is accessible via the `getJsonBuilder()` interface of [com.sun.star.rest.XRequestParameter.idl][57]
-    - A Json parser is returned by the `getJson()` interface of [com.sun.star.rest.XRequestResponse.idl][59]
+    - A Json parser is returned by the `getJson()` interface of [com.sun.star.rest.XRequestResponse.idl][58]

 **This makes HTTP requests using Json easily usable in the Basic language of LibreOffice.**

-See the macros [HTTP requests in Basic][60] and [ChatGPT requests in Basic][61].
+See the macros [HTTP requests in Basic][61] and [ChatGPT requests in Basic][62].

 ### What has been done for version 1.0.1:

 - Writing of 15 functions in Calc AddIns as described in the following files:

-   - The file [OAuth2Plugin.idl][62] which declares new interfaces to UNO.
+   - The file [OAuth2Plugin.idl][63] which declares new interfaces to UNO.
-   - The file [CalcAddIns.xcu][63] which makes available these new interfaces in the list of Calc functions.
+   - The file [CalcAddIns.xcu][64] which makes available these new interfaces in the list of Calc functions.
-   - The file [OAuth2Plugin.py][64] which is the implementation of the UNO service `com.sun.star.auth.Oauth2Plugin` providing these new interfaces.
+   - The file [OAuth2Plugin.py][65] which is the implementation of the UNO service `com.sun.star.auth.Oauth2Plugin` providing these new interfaces.
-   - The file [plugin.py][65] which is the library implementing the interfaces of this new UNO service.
+   - The file [plugin.py][66] which is the library implementing the interfaces of this new UNO service.

 - These 4 new files give access to **15 new Calc formulas** which are: